-6. Oral examination (Mündliche Prüfung/ M)
+8. Oral examination (OE) (M)

-In an oral examination, a student must demonstrate in discussion with the examiner that he or she fully understands the material on which he or she is being examined.
-Oral examinations generally last at least 15 and no more than 45 minutes.
-Oral examinations may be conducted as individual or group examinations, and are to be conducted by one examiner and one assessor in accordance with Section An oral examination may alternatively be conducted by two or more examiners instead of one, i.e. by a panel of examiners; in such a case, the student is to be examined by one examiner only in each of the various examination subjects.
-Oral examinations are always assessed and graded by one examiner only, no matter whether they are conducted by several examiners or by an examiner and an assessor.
-The examiner responsible for grading in each case must consider the views of the other examiners/the assessor before deciding on the grade to be awarded.
-The main aspects covered in and results of each oral examination are to be recorded.
-The record is signed by the examiners and assessor and is filed with the examination documents.
+In an oral examination, a student must demonstrate in discussion with the examiner that they have fully learned and understood the material on which they are being examined.
+Oral examinations generally last at least 15 and no more than 45 minutes, and may be conducted as individual or group examinations.
+They shall be conducted by one examiner and one supplementary assessor (Beisitzerin) in accordance with Section 13 subsection 4 above.
+An oral examination may alternatively be conducted by two or more examiners instead of one, i.e. by a panel of examiners; in such a case, one examiner only shall be responsible for conducting the examination for each examination subject.
+Oral examinations are always assessed and graded by one examiner [the principal examiner, in the case of panel examiner and a supplementary assessor.
+The examiner responsible for grading in each case shall consider the views of the other examiners/the supplementary assessor before deciding on the grade to be awarded.
+A written record shall be made of the principal topics covered in each examination and its result.
+The record shall be signed by the examiner(s) and supplementary assessor and filed with the examination documents.

-7. Project (Projekt/ Pj)
+9. Project (Pro) (Pj)

-A project is an interdisciplinary task relating to the area of industry or business for which the course is designed.
-The results of projects must be documented.
+A project is an interdisciplinary task relating to the professional field towards which the degree course is principally oriented.
+The results/findings of projects must be documented.
 At least 6 and no more than 26 weeks are allowed for projects.
-Project work is generally completed with a colloquium.
-The applicable programme-specific examination and study regulations may specify additional requirements in terms of the form, content and goal of the project, and may specify another form of final assessment instead of a colloquium.
+A project generally concludes with a colloquium.
+The relevant Course-Specific Course and Examination Regulations may specify additional requirements in relation to a project's form, content and objective and an alternative form of final assessment instead of a colloquium.